A couple of times a week we will post an exercise known as Lectio Divina [go here to read more about this practice].

 Give thanks to God for the wisdom found in the Scriptures.

 Request understanding and guidance from the Spirit.
-Then, ask God to fill you with hope so that your hope in Jesus is evident to those with whom you work, go to school with, or interact with.
+Then, ask God to fill you with hope and peace so that your hope in Jesus is evident to those with whom you work, go to school with, or interact with.

 Respond to God by deciding on one specific attitude or action you’re going to adopt today, in your life, based on what you’ve discovered.